stnolting/neorv32/README.md

 [![Processor](https://img.shields.io/github/workflow/status/stnolting/neorv32/Processor/main?longCache=true&style=flat-square&label=Processor&logo=Github%20Actions&logoColor=fff)](https://github.com/stnolting/neorv32/actions?query=workflow%3AProcessor)

 The NEORV32 is fully operational.
-The processor passes the official RISC-V architecture tests, which are checked by the [neorv32-verif](https://github.com/stnolting/neorv32-verif) repository.
+The processor passes the official RISC-V architecture tests, which is checked by the [neorv32-verif](https://github.com/stnolting/neorv32-verif) repository.
 It can successfully run _any_ C program (for example from the [`sw/example`](https://github.com/stnolting/neorv32/tree/main/sw/example) folder) including CoreMark and FreeRTOS and can be synthesized for _any_ target technology - tested on Intel, Xilinx and Lattice FPGAs.